-2016 Total Less Than 1-2 Fair Value 1 Year Years U.S. Government-sponsored enterprise securities Federal National Mortgage Association \$ 3,452,872 \$ - \$ 3,452,872 Federal Home Loan Mortgage Corporation 3,484,965 3,484,965 - Federal Home Loan Bank 3,422,573 - 3,422,573 Total U.S. Government-sponsored enterprise securities 10,360,410 3,484,965 6,875,445 U.S. Treasury notes 20,795,008 10,243,190 10,551,818 Open-end money market mutual funds 110,591,871 110,591,871 \$ 141,747,289 \$ 124,320,026 \$ 17,427,263 2015 Total Fair Value Less Than 1 Year 1-2 Years rears U.S. Government-sponsored enterprise securities rears U.S. Government-sponsored enterprise securities Federal National Mortgage Association \$ 3,476,642 \$ - \$ 3,476,642 U.S. Government-sponsored enterprise securities Federal National Mortgage Association Federal Home Loan Bank \$ 3,476,642 6,904,737 \$ - 6,904,737 Federal National Mortgage Association Federal Home Loan Bank • Federal National Mortgage Association • Federal National Mortgage Association Federal Home Loan Bank Total U.S. Government-sponsored 6,904,737 6,904,737 \$ 3,476,642 Federal National Mortgage Association Federal Home Loan Bank Total U.S. Government-sponsored enterprise securities 6,904,737 6,904,737 \$ 3,476,642
+2016 Total Less Than 1-2 Fair Value 1 Year Years U.S. Government-sponsored enterprise securities Federal National Mortgage Association \$ 3,452,872 \$ - \$ 3,452,872 Federal Home Loan Mortgage Corporation 3,484,965 3,484,965 - Federal Home Loan Bank 3,422,573 3,422,573 Total U.S. Government-sponsored enterprise securities 10,360,410 3,484,965 6,875,445 U.S. Treasury notes/bonds 20,795,008 10,243,190 10,551,818 Money market mutual funds 110,591,871 110,591,871 \$ 141,747,289 \$ 124,320,026 \$ 17,427,263

-Interest Rate Risk - As a means of limiting its exposure to fair value losses arising from rising interest rates, the CIB is limited to investing in municipal securities of Indiana issuers that have not defaulted during the previous 20 years and other securities with a stated maturity of not more than two years after the date of purchase or entry into a repurchase agreement, as defined by Indiana Code.
+Interest Rate Risk - As a means of limiting its exposure to fair value losses arising from rising interest rates, the CIB is limited to investing in municipal securities of Indiana issuers that have not defaulted during the previous 20 years and other securities with a stated maturity of not more than five years after the date of purchase or entry into a repurchase agreement, as defined by Indiana Code.
 The CIB's investment policy for interest rate risk requires compliance with the provisions of Indiana statutes.
+The investment policy expires February 9, 2019.
 The open-end money market mutual funds are considered to have a maturity of less than one year because they are redeemable in full immediately.

 Credit Risk - Credit risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligations.
 The CIB's investment policy for credit risk requires compliance with the provisions of Indiana statutes.
 Further, Indiana statutes require that if the CIB invests in money market mutual funds, the underlying securities be rated AAAm by Standard and Poor's or Aaa by Moody's Investor's Service.
+The U.S. Government-sponsored enterprise securities are rated AA+/Aaa and the money market mutual funds are rated AAA/Aaa.
+The investments in the state external investment pool are not rated.